michalbogacz/scala-bazel-monorepo/projects/commons/init-log/README.md

 # init-log

+Commons contains code designed to be shared by many service.
-Shared code to have common initialization log
+This "common" contains initialization log